Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 *Please check out the
 [legal disclaimer](https://gist.github.com/Palantir555/de23c2ceb5355efe6ec105a8d2d73486)
-in case I come accross anything sensitive.*
+in case I come across anything sensitive.*

 *Full disclosure: I'm in contact with Huawei's security team.
 I tried to contact TalkTalk, but their security staff is nowhere to be seen.*